Stirling Moss: 1955

 Moss's first World Championship victory came at the 1955 British Grand Prix, a race he was also the first British driver to win.
 Leading a 1–2–3–4 finish for Mercedes, it was the first time he had beaten Fangio, his teammate, rival, friend and mentor.
 It has been suggested that Fangio allowed Moss to win in front of his home crowd.
 Moss himself asked Fangio this repeatedly, and Fangio would always reply with: "No. You were just better than me that day."
-The same year, Moss also won the RAC Tourist Trophy, the Targa Florio (with Peter Collins) and the Mille Miglia.
+The same year, Moss also won the RAC Tourist Trophy, the Targa Florio (with Peter Collins), and the Mille Miglia.

 Mille Miglia

-In 1955 Moss won Italy's one-thousand-mile Mille Miglia road race, an achievement that Doug Nye described as the "most iconic single day's drive in motor racing history."
-His co-driver was motor racing journalist Denis Jenkinson, who prepared a set of pace notes for Moss, and the two completed the race in ten hours and seven minutes.
+In 1955 Moss won Italy's one-thousand-mile Mille Miglia road race, an achievement that Doug Nye described as the "most iconic single day's drive in motor racing history".
+His co-driver was motor racing journalist Denis Jenkinson, who prepared a set of pace notes for Moss; the two worked out a set of hand signals to be able to communicate over the roar of the engine.
+They completed the race in ten hours and seven minutes.
 Motor Trend headlined it as "The Most Epic Drive Ever".
-Before the race, he had taken a pill given to him by Fangio, and he has commented that although he did not know what was in it, "Dexedrine and Benzedrine were commonly used in rallies.
+Before the race, he had taken a pill given to him by Fangio, and he has commented that although he did not know what was in it: "Dexedrine and Benzedrine were commonly used in rallies.
 The object was simply to keep awake, like wartime bomber crews."
 After the win, he spent the night and the following day driving his girlfriend to Cologne.